Welcome!

 The R-22 vs the R-44

-In the R-22 I'll be in the right-hand seat and you'll be in the left-hand seat.
+I'll be in the right-hand (pilot) seat and you'll be in the left-hand seat (or in the back in the R44).
 When you want to see something I'll orbit it so you can see it best.
-In the R-44 the instructor and I will be in the front and you'll have a wonderful side view out of either the left or right side.

 What to wear